 David Owen has more than 25 years of experience in the construction and engineering industries.
-He serves as the Practice Group Leader for Bradley’s Construction and Government Contracts Practice Group and is Co-chair of the firm’s Energy Team.
+He serves as the practice group leader for Bradley’s Construction and Government Contracts Practice Groups and is co-chair of the firm’s Energy team.

 David represents contractors, subcontractors, engineers and owners in private and government contract matters.
-His practice has concentrations in energy, industrial, commercial building, hospital, highway, geotechnical and civil site development.
+His practice is concentrated on energy, industrial, commercial building, hospital, highway, geotechnical and civil site development.
 He has significant experience with megaprojects, EPC projects, solar facilities, wind projects, biomass projects, fossil-fueled generation facilities, complex tunneling projects, activated carbon plants, steel fabrication, hydroelectric generation, mass transit, rare earth metals, deep foundations, slope stability, retaining walls, dams, water treatment, bridges, concrete structures and automotive plants.